varunkasi/label-studio-ml-backend/label_studio_ml/examples/grounding_dino_video/README.md

 # YOLO ML backend for Label Studio

+> **Note for this folder (`grounding_dino_video`):**
+> This example extends the generic YOLO ML backend documentation to a **Grounding DINO + ByteTrack**
+> video pipeline.
+The code in this directory uses:
+>
+> - Grounding DINO (SwinT) weights (e.g. `gdino_swint_darpa-ir-v1-1k_20_1.pth`) for person detection.
+> - ByteTrack (via `supervision.ByteTrack`) for multi-object tracking in long videos.
+> - Configuration primarily through `docker-compose.yml` using environment variables, with
+>   env values taking precedence over Label Studio control tag attributes for key thresholds
+>   such as `MODEL_SCORE_THRESHOLD` and tracker parameters.
+> - Optional override compose files such as:
+>   - `docker-compose.sparse-sam.yml` for SAM-oriented, temporally sparse keyframes.
+>
+> The generic YOLO documentation below still applies to shared concepts (control tags,
+> Label Studio integration, etc.), but the detection/tracking implementation in this
+> sub-example is based on Grounding DINO rather than Ultralytics YOLO models.

 The YOLO ML backend for Label Studio is designed to integrate advanced object detection, segmentation, classification, and video object tracking capabilities directly into Label Studio.